cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Calling functions stored in other processors is a feature which brings two main benefits to Mindcode:

 1. Possibility to break a large program into several pieces stored in multiple processors, effectively surpassing the 1000 instruction limit per program.
-2. Means to call remote functions asynchronously, resulting in parallel processing.
+2. Means to call remote functions asynchronously, resulting in seemingly parallel processing.

 ## Architecture